muanmeurer/muanmeurer.github.io/_projects/demo-project/index.md

 ---
 layout: post
-title: CMU NASA Lunabotics — “Moon Miners” Rover (2026)
+title: "CMU NASA Lunabotics — \"Moon Miners\" Rover (2026)"
-description: Building a competition rover to autonomously excavate and shape lunar regolith.
-I’m leading a first-year team from zero → test-ready hardware: mechanism design, integration, manufacturing planning, and getting the full system to behave in the real world (not just in CAD).
+description: "Building a competition rover to autonomously excavate and shape lunar regolith.
+I’m leading a first-year team from zero -> test-ready hardware: mechanism design, integration, manufacturing planning, and getting the full system to behave in the real world (not just in CAD)."
 skills:
   - Systems integration
   - Mechanism design (linkages, excavation, structures)